 How To Reconnect With Long Lost Family

-This article will cover how to reconnect with long lost family.
+This article will cover how to reconnect with long-lost family.
 When you know a long-lost relative is lurking out there somewhere, it is only natural to wonder what it would be like to meet them.
 What is their personality like now?
 Are they like you?
 What exciting stories can they tell you about their past?
 How can they explain their absence?
 What went wrong?

 Historically, finding people in your family was difficult.
 Before the internet, tracing long-lost relatives involved making a lot of phone calls and doing reconnaissance on the ground.
 With the rise of social media, however, more and more people are reaching out over the web.
 Dozens of websites provide channels of communication.
-And there are even specific tools, like Findukpeople.com, committed to providing services that allow you to reconnect with long lost loved ones.
+And there are even specific tools, like Findukpeople.com, committed to providing services that allow you to reconnect with long-lost loved ones.

 But there’s a problem.
 Approaching family members you haven’t seen for a long time (if ever) can be tricky.
 You want to make it clear that you’d like to establish contact, but you don’t want to do it in a way that scares them.
 You want to avoid anything that could make it less likely that you develop a relationship in the future.

 The trick here is to tread delicately.
 Ideally, you want to use your emotional intelligence to allay the other party’s fears and signal your intentions.
-Ultimately, that will maximise the chances that you will get what you want out of the interaction.
+Ultimately, that will maximize the chances that you will get what you want out of the interaction.

 Thanks to the internet, there are now dozens of ways to reconnect with people.
 You can find lost relatives by trawling social media, family history websites, or even by searching for their contact details on Google.
-But throughout all this, you need to ensure that you approach first contact sensitively, doing everything that you can to avoid adverse reactions.
+But throughout all this, you need to ensure that you approach the first contact sensitively, doing everything that you can to avoid adverse reactions.

 So what do you do when you want to reach out to somebody?
-How should you reconnect with long lost family members ?
+How should you reconnect with long-lost family members?
 Let’s take a look at some best practices.

 Be Upfront About How You Found Your Long Lost Family Member

 When you contact somebody for the first time after a long interlude, their first reaction may be one of concern and worry.
 While the majority of estranged family members want to reconnect with loved ones, some don’t.
 It is vital, therefore, that you provide them with candid, honest information about how you found them and the sources that you used.
 By being upfront, you immediately generate a sense of trust.
-Even though you’ve done a bit of snooping, you make your methods clear, allowing the other person to scrutinise them, immediately putting them at ease.
+Even though you’ve done a bit of snooping, you make your methods clear, allowing the other person to scrutinize them, immediately putting them at ease.

 Telling them how you found them also helps to break the ice.
 Doing a simple search on Facebook, for instance, is perfectly acceptable AND provides you with material to discuss if and when they respond.
 Likewise, if you found them through a company website or bio page, you can draw information from there too.
 This approach makes it clear that you haven’t been doing anything untoward, like flicking through their credit reports.
-You’re honestly and reasonably reaching out using publicly-available information.
+You’re honestly and reasonably reaching out using publicly available information.

 Spell Out Your Reasons For Making Contact With Your Long Lost Family